raviqqe/rnm/README.md

 Yet another [`fastmod`](https://github.com/facebookincubator/fastmod) alternative.

-Replace all occurrences of a name to another name in your code!
+Replace all occurrences of a name to another name in `{camel,kebab,shout,snake,...}`cases in your codes!

 ## Features